daemon/log.pub.d/write/explore/metaresearch.md

 2. **Pick a hypothesis that satisfies the following properties:**

    1. **Falsifiable**: a hypothesis is _not_ a mere statement of fact.
 It is a claim that you need to support with the aforementioned argument types.
-   2. **Impactful and interesting**: see the first point.
-   3. **Concrete**: the wording of the hypothesis must be precise.
+   2. **Concrete**: the wording of the hypothesis must be precise.
 It must leave no room for misinterpretation, as it's the centerpiece of the paper.
-   4. **Explainable**: ideally, the hypothesis has an explanatory clause following it, which provides critical understanding and insight.
+   3. **Explainable**: ideally, the hypothesis has an explanatory clause following it, which provides critical understanding and insight.

    Here are some examples: